louisrli/tribulations/index.md

     </script>
     ```

+### 4. Run the experiment
-4. **Run the experiment**: Initialize a `Tribulations.ExperimentRunnerView` with your experimental structure.
+Initialize a `Tribulations.ExperimentRunnerView` with your experimental structure.
 Once you show this view in Marionette, the experiment will begin.

     ```javascript
     var experimentRunnerView = new Tribulations.ExperimentRunnerView({